Earl Little Jr.

-Earl Little Jr. (born March 16, 2003) is an American college football defensive back for the Florida State Seminoles.
-He previously played for the Alabama Crimson Tide.
+Earl Little Jr. (born March 16, 2003) is an American college football safety for the Ohio State Buckeyes.
+He previously played for the Florida State Seminoles and Alabama Crimson Tide.

 Early life

-Little Jr. attended high school at American Heritage located in Plantation, Florida.
-Coming out of high school, he was rated as a four-star recruit, where he committed to play college football for the Alabama Crimson Tide.
+Little Jr. attended high school at American Heritage in Plantation, Florida.
+He was rated as a four-star recruit and committed to play college football for the Alabama Crimson Tide.

 College career

 Alabama

-During his two-year career at Alabama in 2022 and 2023, he recorded just two tackles, after suffering multiple shoulder injuries.
-After the conclusion of the 2023 season, Little Jr. decided to enter his name into the NCAA transfer portal.
+In two years at Alabama in 2022 and 2023, Little Jr. recorded two tackles, after suffering multiple shoulder injuries.
+After the 2023 season, he entered his name into the NCAA transfer portal.

 Florida State

 Little Jr. transferred to play for the Florida State Seminoles.
 In week nine of the 2024 season, he tallied six tackles against Miami.
-Little Jr. finished the 2024 season, recording 15 tackles with one being for a loss, and a sack.
-In week one of the 2025 season, he tallied nine tackles with one being for a loss, in a win over his former team #8 Alabama.
+Little Jr. finished the 2024 season with 15 tackles with one being for a loss, and a sack.
+In week one of the 2025 season, he tallied nine tackles with one being for a loss in a win over his former team #8 Alabama.
+After entering the transfer portal, Little committed to Ohio State University on January 11, 2026.